munificent/craftinginterpreters/book/evaluating-expressions.md

 ## Runtime Errors

-I was cavalier about jamming casts into the previous code to take the Object that a subexpression produces and use it as the number or string some operators require.
+I was cavalier about jamming casts into the previous code whenever some subexpression produces an Object and the operator wants it to be a number or a string.
 Those casts can fail.
-Even though the code is erroneous, if we want to make a <span name="fail">usable</span> language, we are responsible to handling that error gracefully.
+Even though the user's code is erroneous, if we want to make a <span name="fail">usable</span> language, we are responsible to handling that error gracefully.

 <aside name="fail">